Protein for Men - New Customers only! Get 10-bar sample box PLUS 1 bag Built Boos any flavor for $35 off! Originally $44.95, Now: $9.95

 Men who want to ward off aggressive prostate cancer should turn to plants, or more precisely, a plant-based diet.
 That’s what scientists reported at the recent International Conference on Frontiers in Cancer Prevention Research.
-However, this report is not the only one that has shown a diet based on plant foods offers benefits for men who want to reduce their prostate cancer risk.
+However, this report is not the only one that has shown that a diet based on plant foods offers benefits for men who want to reduce their prostate cancer risk.

 Let’s start with the latest study of the impact of a plant-based diet on prostate cancer.
 In this latest report, which was conducted by researchers at the University of South Carolina’s Arnold School of Public Health, the consensus was that the flavonoids (substances in plants that have antioxidant and other health benefits) in plants, such as fruits and vegetables, herbs, and teas, may provide men with a 25 percent lower risk of developing aggressive prostate cancer when compared with men who don’t follow a plant-based diet.